 This is a business owner’s worst nightmare.
 You pay a ton of money for a nice, shiny new website and within 30 days your organic keyword rankings have dropped significantly and no one can tell you why.

-How long does it take to get ranking results from an SEO expert?
+How long does it take to get higher positions from an SEO expert?

 First, no SEO is REALLY able to predict the timelines for which Google ranks your site.
 The Google algorithm is what controls when your site ranks higher in the SERPs (search engine results pages)